MemDeco-WG/setup-kam/README.md

   `private-key: ${{ secrets.KAM_PRIVATE_KEY }}`.
 The action will fail early with a helpful message if this input is missing.
 If you do not have a private key yet, please apply at https://developers.kernelsu.org.

 Notes
-- This action installs `python-commitizen` and ensures the `cz` CLI is present in the runner PATH; this is useful for consistent commit message and release management workflows.
-If the installation fails or `cz` cannot be found, the action will fail.
+- This action installs `python-commitizen` and ensures it's callable using either `python -m commitizen` or `cz` in PATH.
+The action will try both the module and the CLI form (preferring the module) and avoids invoking `cz` without a subcommand to prevent accidental errors.
+If neither form is available after installation, the action will fail.
 - Prefer `uses: MemDeco-WG/setup-kam@v1` (major alias) rather than pinning patch versions for stable behavior.